shu-nya/Image-Classification-of-White-Blood-Cells/README.md

 # Task: White Blood Cell Classification
 -------------------------------------------------------------------------------------------------------------------------------------------------

+Note: Notebook 2 is a continuation of Notebook 1.
+Please run Notebook 1 first and then run Notebook 2.

 ## 📖 Project Goal

 This task aims to classify images of White Blood Cells into 9 subtypes.
 The specific types of WBCs to be classified are as follows: bands, basophils, blasts, eosinophils, lymphocytes, metamyelocytes, monocytes, myelocytes, and neutrophils.